 Items on display include artefacts excavated from Sasayama city’s Kumobekurumazuka Kofun (historical grave mound) and Miwayama Kofungun (grave mound group), two Cultural Properties, among others.
 Here you can see the Kanshikikyo, a bronze mirror, as well as the Kagamiita, a part of a harness, and many other daily life items that make up their collection on the Kofun period of Japanese history (250-538 CE).

-During the excavations at the Sanbontougekitagama Kiln ruins, precious items dating back to the Kamakura period (1185-1333 CE) were discovered, showing the some 800 year old roots of Tanba-yaki ceramics.
+During the excavations at the Sanbontougekitagama Kiln ruins, precious items dating back to the Kamakura period (1185-1333 CE) were discovered, showing the some 800 year old roots of Tamba-yaki ceramics.
 Although the kiln was shut down in 1869, the history of porcelains called Oujiyama-yaki and their antecedents, Furuichi-yaki, which were only produced for a short period, as well as the history of Edo era (1603-1868 CE) pottery can also be studied here.

 Works showing other famous Japanese castles and places of the same time period, such as the “”Tokaido, Nakasendo, Koshukaido Painted Screen””, finely detailed works showing people and landscapes, like the “”The Tale of Genji Picture Scroll Suma-Akashi””, armor from the Daimyo of Sasayama and the Aoyama family, and many other items are also on display here.
-When visiting the Tanba-Sasayama area, please do not forget to come and see this incredibly rare artefacts.
+When visiting the Tamba-Sasayama area, please do not forget to come and see this incredibly rare artefacts.